phillip-kruger/phillip-kruger.github.io/_posts/2020-06-09-supersonic_subatomic_graphql.md

 mvn -Pnative clean install
 ```

-This will create a native executable and will now start the application very quick:
+This will create a native executable and will now start the application very quickly:

 ![native](/images/Supersonic_Subatomic_GraphQL/native.png)